-18.5 If Council is unable to vote on a matter due to a conflict of interest, Council may refer a matter, a proposed Land law or resolution to a community meeting of Members and, if a quorum of Eligible Voters is present, a majority of the Eligible Voters present at the meeting may approve the matter, Land law or resolution.
+18.5 If Council is unable to vote on a matter due to a conflict of interest, Council may refer a matter, a proposed Land law or resolution to a community meeting of Members.

 Specific Conflict situations

 18.6 No Immediate Relatives and not more than two (2) members from the same Extended Family shall be concurrent members of an appointed board, committee or other body dealing with any matter that is related to Name First Nation Land.
 Council or any other elected board, committee or body is exempt from this rule.